 Personally, it ticks me off when any product is marketed for families, but then comes up short.
 Is that what happened to the Cilentos?
 Did their travel agent — or did they — make assumptions they shouldn’t have, or did NCL stretch the truth in its marketing?

 I have a feeling NCL will say “no” again.
 Which will bounce the ball back in my court.
-Should I go after NCL or tell Cilento he raised the bar too high on his cruise?
+Should my advocacy team and I go after NCL.
+Or should we tell Cilento he raised the bar too high on his cruise?